Icyfiremario/playerMovement/README.md

 # playerMovement

-these file is was made from a brackeys tutorial
+these files is was made from a brackeys tutorial
 # https://www.youtube.com/watch?v=_QajrabyTJc